google/glazier/glazier/lib/actions/README.md

 ### PSScript

-Run a Powershell script file using the local Powershell interpreter.
+Run a PowerShell script file using the local PowerShell interpreter.

 #### Arguments